-Your browsing speed depends on many factors – type of browsers and bandwidth being just few of them.
+Your browsing speed depends on many factors – type of browsers and bandwidth being just a few of them.
 In this article, we are talking about yet another essential factor to speed up Internet Connection.
-We are talking about resolution of domain names.
+We are talking about the resolution of domain names.

 Understanding Domain Name Resolutions

 When you enter a URL into the browser address bar and press Enter, your computer needs to know which IP address you want to connect to.
 Every URL has a corresponding IP address which only the machines can understand.
 People like us remember the URLs while the computers can understand only the IP addresses in binary language.

 When you enter a URL or click on a bookmark or link – the computer/router contacts your default Domain Name System Servers (DNS servers) to resolve the URLs into their corresponding IP address.
 Upon resolving the DNS, the DNS servers send back information about the URL to the client computers.
 The client computers then connect to the Internet address sent by those DNS servers.

 Since it takes time for packets to travel between the client computer and DNS Servers, you experience a delay before your browser can actually load the requested webpage.
 The following figure shows how your default DNS servers contact the primary DNS servers to obtain and route domain name resolutions back to your computer.

 A web page is made up of many elements – most of which are part of different domains.
 For example, entering www.microsoft.com into any browser of your choice and hitting Enter will not only load www.microsoft.com but also c.microsoft.com and i.microsoft.com before you are presented with the Microsoft home page.
 The additional domains further add to the time spent in loading webpages.
 You can view what all URLs are being resolved by looking at the status bar of the browser while waiting for webpages to load.